enthought/traits/docs/source/traits_user_manual/notification.rst

        of *HasTraits*, matches attribute *container.items.value* on the current object.
 Only changes to *value* will trigger notifications, assignments or mutations on *container* will not trigger notifications.
+   * - ``"container:items:*"``
+     - If *container* is a list or dict or set, matches all traits on an object that is an item of the container.

 .. _observe-expression-object: